Policies & Accreditation

 Policy on International Students

-Students must fill out an International Students information form
+Students must fill out an International Students information form during the application process.

 For the purpose of this policy, the official opening time for the College is 8:00 a.m.
 A delayed opening means that theCollege will open at 10:00 a.m.
 Evening classes begin at 6:00 p.m. or later.
 In the event that the College must close or delayopening due to severe weather conditions or other emergency, an announcement will be made by 6:30 a.m. for dayclasses and by 3:00 p.m. for evening classes.
 During these emergencies, a recorded message of the College’s operatingschedule can be obtained by calling 617-559-8609.
 Announcements will also be made in the following media: